NethermindEth/general-agents-module/README.md

 #### How to use it

-This mock provides some methods to set up the values the provider should return:
+This mock provides some methods to set up the values that the provider should return:
 - `addCallTo(contract, block, iface, id, { inputs, outputs })`.
-This method prepare a call to the `contract` address at the specified `block`, where `iface` is the `ethers.utils.Interface` object relative to the contract, `id` is the identifier of the function to call, `inputs` are the parameters passed in the call and `outputs` the values the call should return.
+This method prepares a call to the `contract` address at the specified `block`, where `iface` is the `ethers.utils.Interface` object relative to the contract, `id` is the identifier of the function to call, `inputs` are the parameters passed in the call and `outputs` are the values the call should return.
 - `addCallFrom(contract, from, block, iface, id, { inputs, outputs })`.
-Similar to `addCallTo` but the only `from` will be able to call the function.
+Similar to `addCallTo` but only the `from` will be able to call the function.
 - `addStorage(contract, slot, block, result)`.
-This method prepare the value stored in the specific `slot` of `contract` address in the given `block` to be `result`.
+This method prepares the value stored in the specific `slot` of `contract` address in the given `block` to be `result`.
 - `addBlock(blockNumber, block)`.
-This method prepare the block with number `blockNumber` to be `block`.
+This method prepares the block with number `blockNumber` to be `block`.
 - `setLatestBlock(block)`.
-This method allow you to set up what is the number of the latest block in the provider.
+This method allows you to set up what the number of the latest block in the provider is.
 - `addSigner(addr)`.
-This function prepare a valid signer for the given address that use the provider being used.
+This function prepares a valid signer for the given address that uses the provider being used.
 - `clear()`.
-This function clear all the mocked data.
+This function clears all the mocked data.

 All the data you set in the provider will be used until the `clear` function is called.

 ### MockEtherSigner

-This is helper class for mocking the `ethers.providers.JsonRpcSigner` class.
+This is a helper class for mocking the `ethers.providers.JsonRpcSigner` class.
 This class extends `MockEthersProvider`.

 Basic usage:
 ```ts